bmcmanus-apex/mergify_poc/README.md

 There are two merge queues defined; a hotfix queue and the default queue.
 Queues are executed in order and having a hotfix queue enables high priority PRs to easily get scheduled before other PRs.

+### Workflows

+A linting workflow that runs prettier on docs in this repository has been added and is a required check that can be easily failed.